julien-sebire/jsdd/server/fail2ban.md

 action = %(action_mwl)s
 ```

 Restart the service.
-This should send you a first e-mail.
+This should send you a first e-mail, provided you have at least [installed and configured a MTA](mta.md).

 ```
 service fail2ban restart